JiachenRen/GamePrototype/README.md

 Game prototype for CS 6457 Video Game Design.

 ## Controls
 Move with `WASD`.
 Move mouse cursor to change move direction.

 Hold down `shift` to run.
 Press `space` to jump.

 Press `Q` to do a rapid punch + upper cut + dive roll combo.

 Use `Environment` to set lighting to `Day`, `Night`, or `Dusk` dynamically.

 Press `1` and `2` to switch between characters.

+Mouse wheel to zoom in/out.

+Press `ESC` to show/hide in-game menu.

+Press `y` to toggle minimap orientation (follow player direction / north up).

 ## Packages

 ### Animation clips